maosuhan/flink-pb/readme.md

 * The order and the number of columns can be defined freely.

-* If the output pb format has `one-of` field, flink serializer will overwrite the field by the value of largest position in result row schema.
+* If the output pb format has `one-of` field, this serializer will overwrite the field by the value of largest position in result row schema.

 * In proto3 format, default protobuf serializer will not set field value if the value is equals to pb's default value of each type.
 For example, int -> 0, long -> 0L, string -> "".
-But flink serializer will output all the non-null values to pb bytes regardless of if the value is equals to pb's default value.
+But this serializer will output all the non-null values to pb bytes regardless of if the value is equals to pb's default value.

 * This serializer will not sort map keys when serialize the map type to bytes.
 So the output byte array of two equal map may differ because of the key order issue, but it will not affect pb consumers in normal case.